umbraco/OurUmbraco/README.md

 ## Database Restore

 Download the SQL Server Database from: https://umbracoreleases.blob.core.windows.net/ourumbraco/OurDev20200107.7z.
+If you don't have the 7zip utility installed you can download it from [7-zip.org](https://www.7-zip.org/)

 Restore the database to SQL Server 2017 (won't work on earlier versions) and update the connection strings (`umbracoDbDSN`) in `OurUmbraco.Site/web.config`.